danialfarid/ng-file-upload/README.md

 for example `form.file.$error.pattern`.
 If multiple file selection is allowed you can specify `ngf-model-invalid="invalidFiles"` to assing the invalid files to a model and find the error of each individual file with `file.$error` and description of it with `file.$errorParam`.
-You can use angular ng-model-options to allow invalid files to be set to the ng-model  `ng-model-options="{allowInvalid: true}"`.
+You can use angular ngf-model-options to allow invalid files to be set to the ng-model  `ngf-model-options="{allowInvalid: true}"`.

 **Upload multiple files**: Only for HTML5 FormData browsers (not IE8-9) you have an array of files or more than one file in your `data` to send them all in one request .
 Non-html5 browsers due to flash limitation will upload each file one by one in a separate request.